Online editions of The Merchant of Venice

-Word Tree Tool —This tool, created by Jason Davies, allows you to paste in text and then look for patterns in the words that appear before and after keywords you are interested in.
-It's a great way to explore usages of words you think might be interesting.
+Word Tree Tool —This tool, created by Jason Davies, allows you to paste in text and look for patterns in the words that appear before and after keywords in which you are interested.
+It's a great way to explore uses of words you think might be interesting.

 Trailers and promotional materials for some recent productions of MV

 Shakespeare on the Lake, 2013

 TNT Theatre Britain, 2015